 1. Soapy Massage — a.k.a.
 “The Fishbowl”

 Soapy massage parlors are the oldest and largest form of adult entertainment in Bangkok.
-They’re nicknamed “fishbowl” joints because the women sit behind glass panels wearing numbered tags — it looks a bit like a fishbowl, hence the name.
+They’re nicknamed “fishbowl” joints because the women sit behind glass panels wearing numbered tags, and the layout looks a bit like a fishbowl, hence the name.

 Where are they?

 Mostly concentrated around the Ratchada and Phetchaburi areas in large complex-style buildings.
-These places are big — some have dozens of women on a single floor.
+These places are big, with some venues running dozens of women on a single floor.
+Many of them are housed in purpose-built complexes that look more like mid-tier hotels than bars from the outside.

 How does it work?

 The core of the service is a bathtub bath service.
 The woman you chose personally assists with your bath and then gives you a massage.
-A full session typically runs about 90 minutes.
+A full session typically runs about 90 minutes, including the bath, the massage, and the cooldown.

 How much does it cost?